Dhananjay-97/GenAI/README.md

 ## 📂 Each lesson includes:

 - A written lesson located in the README
-- Python and TypeScript Code Samples supporting Azure OpenAI and OpenAI API
+- Python Code Samples supporting Azure OpenAI and OpenAI API
 - Links to extra resources to continue your learning

 ## 📚 Course Curriculum